data-apis/array-api/spec/API_specification/creation_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array where every element is equal to `fill_value`.
+TODO: output array data type.

 ### <a name="full_like" href="#full_like">#</a> full_like(x, fill_value, /, *, dtype=None)